joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/README.md

 ### Intro
 Listed are the activities worked on during the SI class on Tuesday (09/15) and Thursday (09/17).

+__BIG NOTE__: I've included a tutorial on how memoization works, under the "Memo Tutorial" folder on this page.
+It goes over memoization with a factorial function.

 To make the most out of the program solutions I provide, compile the actual programs through your favorite IDE (e.g. Visual Studio), stand-alone compiler (if you use one, e.g. g++), or by an online compiler such as www.ideone.com (choose C++14 for the language to compile in).